zhangjinyangnwpu/ImageRegistration/README.md

 # ImageRegistration

-##  1. with opencv and numpy
+##  1、image registration with opencv and numpy
-##  2. with pure numba mode on GPU

 A demo that implement image registration by matching SIFT descriptor and appling affine transformation.

 ```
 python image_registration